atsushieno/aap-core/README.md

 An important note is that NdkBinder API is available only after Android 10 (Android Q).
 On earlier Android targets the binder must be implemented in Java API.
 At this state we are not sure if we support compatibility with old targets.

 Similarly to LV2, port connection is established as setting raw I/O pointers.
 Android [SharedMemory](https://developer.android.com/ndk/reference/group/memory) (ashmem) should play an important role here.
-There wouldn't be binary array transmits over binder IPC so far, but if it works better then things might change.
+There wouldn't be binary array transmits over binder IPC so far (but if it works better then things might change).

 ## AAP package bundle